 - 109.1 General.
 Construction or work for which a permit is required shall be subject to inspection by the building official and such construction or work shall remain accessible and exposed for inspection purposes until approved.
 Approval as a result of an inspection shall not be construed to be an approval of a violation of the provisions of this code or of other ordinances of the jurisdiction.
 Inspections presuming to give authority to violate or cancel the provisions of this code or of other ordinances of the jurisdiction shall not be valid.
 It shall be the duty of the permit applicant to cause the work to remain accessible and exposed for inspection purposes.
-Neither the building official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material required to allow inspection. - 109.1.1 Manufacturers and fabricators.
-When deemed necessary by the building official, he/she shall make, or cause to be made, an inspection of materials or assemblies at the point of manufacture or fabrication.
-A record shall be made of every such examination and inspection and of all violations of the technical codes. - 109.2 Preliminary inspection.
-Before issuing a permit, the building official is authorized to examine or cause to be examined buildings, structures and sites for which an application has been filed. - 109.2.1 Existing building inspections.
-Before issuing a permit, the building official may examine or cause to be examined any building, electrical, gas, mechanical, or plumbing systems for which an application has been received for a permit to enlarge, alter, repair, move, demolish, install, or change the occupancy.
-He/she may inspect the buildings, structures, electrical, gas, mechanical and plumbing systems, from time to time, before, during and upon completion of the work for which a permit was issued.
-He/she shall make a record of every such examination and inspection and of all observed violations of the technical codes.
-Additional regulations in Florida Building Code, Existing Building may apply. - 109.3 Required inspections.
-The building official upon notification from the permit holder or his or her agent, shall make the following inspections, and such other inspections as deemed necessary, and shall either release that portion of the construction or shall notify the permit holder or his or her agent of any violations which must be corrected in order to comply with the technical codes.
+Neither the building official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material required to allow inspection. - 109.2 Preliminary inspection.
+Before issuing a permit, the building official is authorized to examine or cause to be examined buildings, structures and sites for which an application has been filed. - 109.3 Required inspections.
+The building official upon notification from the permit holder or his or her agent shall make the following inspections, and such other inspections as deemed necessary, and shall either release that portion of the construction or shall notify the permit holder or his or her agent of any violations which must be corrected in order to comply with the technical codes.
 The building official shall determine the timing and sequencing of when inspections occur and what elements are inspected at each inspection.
-A complete survey, or special purpose survey may be required before an inspection is approved.
+A complete survey, special purpose survey, or flood elevation certificate may be required before an inspection is approved.

-A. Building
+Building

 - 1. Foundation inspection.
 To be made after trenches are excavated and forms erected and shall at a minimum include the following building components:

 - Stem-wall

-- Monolithic slab-on-grade
+- •Monolithic slab-on-grade

 - Piling/pile caps

 - Footers/grade beams

-- 2. Framing inspection.
+- 2. Framing inspections.
 To be made after the roof, all framing, fireblocking and bracing is in place, all concealed wiring, all pipes, chimneys, ducts and vents are complete and shall at a minimum include the following building components:

 - Window/door framing

 - Vertical cells/columns

 - Lintel/tie beams

-- Framing/trusses/bracing/connectors (including truss layout drawings)
+- •Framing/trusses/bracing/connectors

 - Draft stopping/fire blocking

 - Curtain wall framing

 - Energy insulation

-- Fire resistant joints and penetrations, as required (relocated from below)

-- Lath, as required (relocated from below)
+- Accessibility

-- Verify rough opening dimensions are within tolerances.
+- •Rough opening dimensions

-- Accessibility.

 - 3. Sheathing inspection.
 To be made either as part of a dry-in inspection or done separately at the request of the contractor after all roof and wall sheathing and fasteners are complete and shall at a minimum include the following building components:

 - Roof sheathing

-- Wall sheathing
+- ·Wall sheathing

 - Sheathing fasteners

-- Roof/wall dry-in.
+- •Roof/wall dry-in

-- · Gypsum board, as required
+- ·Gypsum board, as required

-- Sheathing/cladding inspection

 - 4. Roofing inspection.
 Shall at a minimum include the following building components:

-- Dry-in
+- •Dry-in

 - Insulation

-- Roof coverings (including in-progress)
+- •Roof coverings (including In Progress)

 - Flashing

 - 5. Final inspection.
 To be made after the building is completed and ready for occupancy.

 - 6. Swimming pool inspection.

-- First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain and prior to placing of concrete.
+First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain and prior to placing of concrete or fiberglass pool body.

-- Perimeter piping inspection/pressure test to be made prior to backfill and preparation of the pool deck (if any).

-- Light niche/wet niche inspection.
-To inspect the bonding of underwater light fixtures prior to filling the pool with water.

-- Pool deck inspection to be made prior to placing concrete in the pool deck with all required bonding connections completed.

-- Final inspection to be made when the swimming pool is complete and all required enclosure requirements are in place.
+Final inspections are to be made when the swimming pool is complete and all required enclosure requirements are in place.

-- In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 424.2.17. - Final electric inspection to be made prior to filling the swimming pool with water. - Final permanent barrier inspection to be made prior to filling the swimming pool with water.
+In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 424.2.17.